Sandra Day O'Connor Institute: Annual History Dinner

+The O'Connor Institute Annual History Dinner presents educational dinners highlighting historic figures, with a notable speaker.
+Past dinners have showcased Abraham Lincoln (with the Pulitzer Prize winner Doris Kearns Goodwin), Thomas Jefferson (with the Pulitzer Prize winner Jon Meacham), John F. Kennedy (with Ambassador Caroline Kennedy), and Benjamin Franklin (with Walter Isaacson).
+The 2023 History Dinner will showcase Frederick Douglass (with the Pulitzer Prize winner David Blight).

 Constitution Series: Equality And Justice For All

-Free, online forums bring nationally renowned scholars and historians to discuss issues of constitutional rights, racial equality and related topics, while providing an interactive forum for civil dialogue, including audience Q&A. Thousands of viewers from across the country and around the world have logged on to participate in the Constitution Series.
+Free, online forums brought nationally renowned scholars and historians to discuss issues of constitutional rights, racial equality and related topics, while providing an interactive forum for civil dialogue, including audience Q&A. Thousands of viewers from across the country and around the world have logged on to participate in the Constitution Series.

 O'Connor Civics Challenge

 In 2020, the O'Connor Institute launched the O'Connor Civics Challenge, a national competition for 6th - 9th grade students.
 For the Challenge, "Students will...choose one civics topic from a list of options, receive instructions, and then produce a creative video on that topic, three minutes or less in length.
 Winners will be awarded Apple products."
 The Civics Challenge launched together with the institute's online education initiative known as O'Connor U.

-Digital Library and Resource Center
+Sandra Day O'Connor Digital Library and Resource Center

 The Sandra Day O’Connor Digital Library "showcases Justice O’Connor’s historic accomplishments across her decades of work in public service" and "catalogs the life and work of Justice Sandra Day O’Connor, the first woman to serve on the United States Supreme Court."
 According to the institute, the launch of the Digital Library has meant that, "For the first time, Justice O’Connor’s body of work across her decades in public service is available in an easily accessible, searchable format."
 The Library is the "world's most comprehensive online collection of Justice Sandra Day O'Connor's life and work.